xloli20/Linux-Server-Configuration/README.md

   - Accessible SSH port: 2200

 ## How did I complete this project?
-There are a few things you need to do when you create your server instance in [Amazon Lightsail](https://aws.amazon.com/lightsail/).
-1. Sign up or log in if you already have an account.
+1. create your server instance in [Amazon Lightsail](https://aws.amazon.com/lightsail/).
+Sign up or log in if you already have an account.

 2. Create an instance.